UnknownUser95/Minesweeper-CLI/README.md

 As of now, there are two options:
   - show: displays the board without the "fog"
   - value: shows the value of each board.
 Mines have a "-"

+## exit / done

+Ends the game and shows the clear board.